What is the role of Mary –

 and speak to God in prayer.

-Second: Mary is not to be treated as special.
+Third: Mary is not to be treated as special.

 1. God gave Mary a blessing of being chosen the earthly mother of Jesus.
 BUT - Mary has no special power or special authority or special favor in heaven or on earth.